 We’ve all done this time and again.
 We’ve done it in failed projects, goals and relationships.
 We’ve done the same to friends, family members, and coworkers.
 And, to be honest, we’ve probably done it sometime very recently.
 But, at what consequence?

 I completely understand not wanting to come off as rude, inconsiderate and lacking empathy.
 Being blunt and disrespecting others or destroying relationships is the last thing we want to do.
 It IS important to use tact when communicating this way, however, it’s equally important not to enable bad behavior by a lack of feedback or “sugar-coating” your message.

 Are you truly helping yourself or others by being nice and withholding information?
 Stephen M.R.
 Covey once said, “When we talk straight, we tell the truth and leave the right impression.”
 Despite some initial pain and discomfort, honesty builds a bridge of trust between you and others.

 In the big picture, consistently telling the truth builds a bigger and stronger bridge between you and the other person.
 A well built bridge helps to grow relationships and can withstand time, great distances and the many other storms of miscommunication.

 - Be Honest.
-Use tact in order to tell the truth so it cannot be misunderstood without disrespect or leaving false impressions.
+Use tact in order, to tell the truth, so it cannot be misunderstood without disrespect or leaving false impressions.
 Don’t beat around the bush, use flattery or have hidden meanings when you talk to others.
-Represent the reality of the situation as best you can through good communication skills and even better judgement.
+Represent the reality of the situation as best you can through good communication skills and even better judgment.
 Are you building trust by telling the truth?

-“The consequences of deceit are usually greater then the ones of the truth.” –Dr. Henry Cloud
+“The consequences of deceit are usually greater than the ones of the truth.” -Dr. Henry Cloud